 New Drugs That Are Cheap and Lethal

 The motivation is clear.
-Drug users want drugs that are quicker, longer lasting, cheaper and more effective.
+Drug users want drugs that are quicker, longer-lasting, cheaper, and more effective.
 Throw addiction into the mix and that motivation becomes much, much more unreasonable.

 Contaminated street drugs are cut in order to make them at a cheaper price while also increasing profits.
-As these drugs are cut, there is careless handling and unsanitary conditions that also contaminates them.
+As these drugs are cut, there is careless handling and unsanitary conditions that also contaminate them.
 Just as dangerous, however, recreational drugs are frequently mixed with other drugs to create a new, more sensational high.

 All of these methods are highly dangerous.
 And the results, sadly, often end up on the obituary page.

-Drugs Cut For Profits, Not Safety
+Drugs Cut For-Profits, Not Safety

 When drugs are cut to make a profit, it can increase the dangers of drug use enormously.
-It is often assumed that every buyer along the supply chain cuts street drugs to keep a higher quality personal use, while cutting a cheaper variety for sale to customers.
+It is often assumed that every buyer along the supply chain cuts street drugs to keep a higher quality personal use while cutting a cheaper variety for sale to customers.
 Needless to say, the results can be disastrous.
 Risks are highly increased with each buyer along the way as other new drug owners mix who knows what into the drug supply.